LemonPower21/gfinancelib/README.md

 - **Parameters:**
   - `ticker` (str): The ticker symbol of the stock.
 - **Returns:**
-  - `float`: The market capitalization, or `None` if an error occurs.
+  - `int`: The market cap, or `None` if an error occurs.

 ### `shares(ticker)`
-Fetches the number of shares outstanding for the specified ticker.
+Fetches the number of outstanding shares for the specified ticker.

 - **Parameters:**
   - `ticker` (str): The ticker symbol of the stock.